The history of Greek red saffron or Krokos Kozanis (Crocus Sativus Linneaus plant) dates back to prehistoric Greece.

 - Preheat the oven to 180 degrees C.

-- Grease a 20 cm or one litre oven proof pyrex dish.
+- Grease a 20 cm or one litre ovenproof Pyrex dish with butter.

-- Mix the rice, sugar and milk, lemon curd and saffron in a bowl and empty to the greased, ovenproof dish.
+- Mix the rice, sugar, milk, lemon curd and saffron in a bowl and empty the mixture to the greased, ovenproof dish.

-- Place the ovenproof dish and its contents in the centre of the oven.
+- Place the ovenproof dish in the centre of the oven.

-- Stir the rice pudding mixture after 30 minutes and one more time after 30 minutes.
+- Stir the rice pudding mixture after 30 minutes and one more time after another 15 minutes.
 You may also want to turn the dish around, back to front, in the oven so that it cooks evenly.

-- Bake in a preheated oven at 180 C for 2 hours or until the surface of the pudding is a nice golden brown and the pudding is creamy.
+- Bake until the surface of the pudding is a nice golden brown and the pudding has set.